 - Northface Daypack – This article describes what I carry in a daypack.

 - Shoes – Speedgoat 4’s (Review).
 These worked well in this terrain.
-They are very comfortable on roads and hard packed trail.
+They are very comfortable on roads and hard-packed trails.

 - Hiking Poles – Black Diamond Alpine Carbon Cork Poles (Review) – This is my second set.
 Unfortunately, I left my first set in a town along the Northville-Placid Trail.

-This was close to home and it only took me about 30 minutes to reach the parking area.
-There was plenty of room to park – probably room for about 10 cars.
+This was close to home, and it only took me about 30 minutes to reach the parking area.
+There was plenty of room to park – probably room for about ten cars.
 I felt like my car was safe because the Blackrock Turnpike is very busy and in a residential neighborhood.

 Crossing a wide creek after the cemetery, I climbed up to the trail and headed left.
 The trail was not difficult to find since I was paralleling the road and could see the blue Aspetuck Trail sign out on the road.

 One of the coolest parts of the trail was the first mile.
 I passed two old foundations next to a creek with a small waterfall.
-There may have been a home there long ago.
-The trail traveled through the hardwood forest with scattered Spruce and Hemlock, and a series of old stone walls cut across the hills in several directions.
+There may have been home there long ago.
+The trail traveled through the hardwood forest with scattered Spruce and Hemlock, and several old stone walls cut across the hills in several directions.

 I dropped down through a small, frosty meadow before reaching Rock House Road, taking a right and walking about 100 yards down the road to a small parking area and trailhead on the left side of the road.

-Leaving Rock House Road, the trail traveled along Aspetuck River where I saw an old stone Dam.
-This section of trail was nice and this and Poverty Hollow Road were probably the most used parts of the trail.
-Poverty Hollow Road had parking at the end and this flat mile of trail was where I saw numerous people out walking their dogs.
-Note that Poverty Hollow Road may have been an old road at one point, but it is now just a wide flat wooded trail.
+Leaving Rock House Road, the trail traveled along Aspetuck River, where I saw an old stone Dam.
+This section of the trail was nice, and this and Poverty Hollow Road was probably the trail’s most used parts.
+Poverty Hollow Road had parked at the end, and this flat mile of trail was where I saw numerous people out walking their dogs.
+Poverty Hollow Road may have been an old road at one point, but it is now just a wide flat wooded trail.

-Foundry Road ended at Goodridge Road where I crossed back over to wooded trail.
+Foundry Road ended at Goodridge Road, where I crossed back over to the wooded trail.
 This section of trail the rest of the way to Huntington Park was lightly used but well-maintained and blazed.
-The trail was also more of a moderate hike with more hills, elevation, and rocks.
+The trail was also a moderate hike with more hills, elevation, and rocks.

 The trail crosses over Towns End Road before reaching paved Poverty Hollow Road.
 This road has the best parking on the trail.
-There is probably room for 20 cars and it is on a quiet side street.
+There is probably room for 20 cars on a quiet side street.
 There is also a relatively clean port-a-toilet.

-After crossing the road I climbed up to the next ridge and then dropped down about a half-mile to Huntington State park and the end of the trail before turning around and heading back to the car.
+After crossing the road, I climbed up to the next ridge and then dropped down about a half-mile to Huntington State park and the trail’s end before turning around and heading back to the car.

 The Aspetuck Trail is a relatively easy trail.
-I enjoyed the varied terrain and interesting homes and “sculpture” along the way.
+I enjoyed the varied terrain, interesting homes, and “sculpture” along the way.